-Once regarded as a fitness craze which swept the West, the popularity of Pilates seems to have been driven by women.
+Once regarded as a fitness craze which swept the West, the popularity of Pilates seems to have been driven by women and is pregnancy safe.
 However, contrary to popular opinion, there are many ways in which Pilates is optimised for men.

 Here are just some things that make Pilates a great exercise technique for men: